cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 * [Many times overlooked Eclipse Sisu website](https://eclipse-sisu.github.io/sisu-project/).
 * [Javadoc of DefaultModelProcessor](https://github.com/apache/maven/blob/4c059c401ca95cee8c63b3737223ade1dbe9f934/maven-model-builder/src/main/java/org/apache/maven/model/building/DefaultModelProcessor.java#L36-L60)

 Remember: you are completely fine as long you keep things simple.
+The fact **you see one interface does not mean you have one role**!
+You need to look into hierarchy as well.

 Enjoy!